ilkerccom/bitcrackrandomiser/README.md

 If your Telegram settings are correct, you will receive a notification that the worker has started working.

 Suggestion: If you are on an untrusted computer, make the settings via the console and proceed without saving.

+IMPORTANT: If the key is found and Telegram cannot transmit the key to you, it will make  unlimited attempts.

 ---